- Financial Conduct Authority (FCA)

 - VAT First Tier and Upper Tribunal – Missing Trader Intra Community Fraud

-The Financial Services Authority (FSA) is responsible for regulating banks, building societies, insurance companies, friendly societies, credit unions, Lloyd’s, investment and pensions advisers, stockbrokers, professional firms offering certain types of investment services, fund managers and derivative traders.
-For regulatory breaches the FSA has the power to:
+The Financial Conduct Authority (FCA) is responsible for regulating banks, building societies, insurance companies, friendly societies, credit unions, Lloyd’s, investment and pensions advisers, stockbrokers, professional firms offering certain types of investment services, fund managers and derivative traders.
+For regulatory breaches the FCA has the power to:

 - Impose fines or financial penalties;